-The Healthcare sector consists of over 82% females, whereas the Construction sectors consists of over 89% males.
+The Healthcare sector consists of over 81% females, whereas the Construction sector consists of 90% males.
 At least two-thirds of the Manufacturing and Transportation industries are male.
 The Professional, Scientific, and Technical Services industry is approximately split in half for females and males.